Dominican Hair Alliance

 But while sulfate vs sulfate-free shampoo gets discussed all the time, it's like almost everyone's forgotten about shampoo pH.
 And unlike the ingredients, this is one important factor that is hardly ever written on a shampoo label.

-That's too bad, because your shampoo's pH is one of the things that most affects your hair.
+That’s too bad, because your shampoo’s pH is one of the things that most affects your hair.
 It has a powerful impact on the way your strands behave and even how other products interact with your hair and scalp.
+The pH is just as, if not more important, than whether there are sulfates in your shampoo or not.

 Knowing the effects of pH on your hair also shows definitively why doing crazy things like using baking soda to wash your hair is a bad idea indeed.